prioritizr/prioritizr/docs/reference/add_shuffle_portfolio.md

 - number_solutions:

-  `integer` number of attempts to generate different solutions.
+  `integer` value denoting the number of required solutions.
 Defaults to 10.

 - threads:

-  `integer` number of threads to use for the generating the solution portfolio.
+  `integer` value denoting the number of threads to use during optimization.
+Broadly speaking, we recommend setting `threads` to be no higher than the number of computational cores minus one or two (e.g., `threads = parallel::detectCores(TRUE) - 2`).
+This is because setting `threads` to be equal to the number of computational cores means that the solver and is fighting for resources with other software (e.g., Dropbox, iCloud, OneDrive, software updates, antivirus software, internet browsers) and, in turn, can result in computational bottlenecks that slow run times.
+Additionally, when setting `threads` to be a value greater than 1, we recommend checking memory (RAM) usage during the optimization process to ensure that the solver does not use up the majority of available memory.
+This is because solving optimization problems with multiple threads can involve creating multiple copies of the problem (e.g., `threads = 5` may mean 5 copies) and exhausting most of the available memory will drastically slow run times.
 Defaults to 1.

-- remove_duplicates:
+- verbose:

-  `logical` should duplicate solutions be removed?
+  `logical` should progress on generating multiple solutions be displayed?
+Note that progress will not be displayed if using multiple threads for parallel processing.
 Defaults to `TRUE`.

 ## Value